 Within days millions of sophonts applied for visitor and settlement rights, both on Taln and in the wider Octagon system.
 The Legate processed all requests, sometimes offering specific criteria but more often accepting and denying requests in an unpredictable fashion.
 Those wishing to live on Taln itself were informed that travel beyond the island city would be heavily restricted and that little local autonomy would be granted in terms of city design.
 Despite this the Legate received more than enough applications and in 7009A.T. the first 100,000 immigrants arrived.

-Taln City Population growth in Taln city was high for the first few decades of its existence, by 7050A.T. it reached 20 million but fifty years later at the turn of the century it had retracted to just 17.
+Taln City Population growth in Taln city was high for the first few decades of its existence, by 7050A.T. it reached 20 million.
+Yet just fifty years later, at the turn of the century it had retracted by a third.
 The world of Taln was a highly popular destination but the geographical restrictions were severe.
 The city angelnet prevented anyone from travelling more than two kilometres from the shore, including airspace.
 Those wishing to visit the various continents of the world could only do so if they acquired Reserve Tokens, rare digital currency that could be used to purchase time away from the city.
 Tokens were awarded sporadically in events known as "giftings".
 Every few months some number would be distributed equally to the citizens who could then cash them in and visit the reserve or trade them with other citizens (it was, and still is, impossible to transfer tokens off world).

 Compared to the other new polities being developed in the Octagon system Taln became less attractive, a single city tantalizingly close to millions of square kilometres of empty land that could rarely be reached.
 In the early centuries this had the effect on the city culture, shaping it towards patient but passionate enthusiasm.
 Citizens would wait years to accumulate enough tokens to spend a few weeks alone in the wilderness.
 Then, as now, leaving Taln (or its elevator) meant legal forfeit of any reserve tokens.